Partial-Birth Abortion Ban Act of 2003 (Enrolled as Agreed to or Passed by

 added that it `owe[d] Congress' findings an additional measure of deference out

-has reached its conclusion that a ban on partial-birth abortion is not required
+its conclusion that a ban on partial-birth abortion is not required to contain a

-to contain a `health' exception, because the facts indicate that a partial-birth
+`health' exception, because the facts indicate that a partial-birth abortion is

-abortion is never necessary to preserve the health of a woman, poses serious
+never necessary to preserve the health of a woman, poses serious risks to a

-risks to a woman's health, and lies outside the standard of medical care.
+woman's health, and lies outside the standard of medical care.
+Congress was

-and 108th Congresses and passed a ban on partial-birth abortion in the 104th,
+Congresses and passed a ban on partial-birth abortion in the 104th, 105th, and

-105th, and 106th Congresses.
-These findings reflect the very informed judgment
+106th Congresses.
+These findings reflect the very informed judgment of the

-of the Congress that a partial-birth abortion is never necessary to preserve the
+Congress that a partial-birth abortion is never necessary to preserve the health

 standard of medical care, and should, therefore, be banned.